 Medical Checks: There will be no medical checks before, after or during the race.
 Each entrant is responsible for knowing his or her own physical limitations.
 We encourage each entrant to get a complete physical before participating in this race.
 The Red Cross will be available at the Headquarters’ Aid Station.
 Rex Hospital is located 3 miles from the course's eastern flank and transportation will be supplied for those with serious problems.
 If in the opinion of the race director or aid station captains, your physical or mental condition deteriorates to the point of endangering your safety, you will be withdrawn from the race.

 Runner Performance Requirements: Each runner is expected to be courteous to aid station volunteers and other runners.
 The runner is also responsible for the courteous behavior and actions of their crew members.
 Please insure crew members maintain control of small children.
 No alcoholic beverages allowed in the Park by State law, please inform your crew as this also applies to them.
 No pets will be allowed.
 Littering beyond 300 feet from aid stations is prohibited and is grounds for removal from the Race.
-It is each runner’s personal responsibility to insure his number is visible on the front of his clothing.
-Each runner must insure, verbally, that the scorer at each aid station has recorded his number.
+It is each runner’s personal responsibility to ensure his number is visible on the front of his clothing.
+Each runner must ensure, verbally, that the scorer at each aid station has recorded his number.
 We have substantial problems with groups of runners in the first loop and with non-reporting late at night, when the scorers are as tired as the runners.
 Help the scorers out.
-Runners and crews are expected to be familiar with and comply with the information contained in the “2014 Race Information Packet”!
+Runners and crews are expected to be familiar with and comply with the information contained in the “2015 Race Information Packet”!